YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/trunk.md

-## Trunk {#trunk}
+# Trunk（新增页面）

-Through this interface, developers could fetch trunk information like trunk status, trunk name, and etc.
+Through this interface, developers could fetch trunk information like trunk status, trunk name, and etc. of all trunks.

-查询中继状态、名称等信息。